Authored by the expert who managed and guided the team behind the Italy Property Pack

 Does buying property help me get residency and citizenship in Turin in 2026?

-As of early 2026, buying property in Turin does not by itself give you residency or citizenship in Italy.
+As of 2026, buying property in Turin does not by itself give a foreign buyer Italian residency, a long-stay visa, permanent residence or citizenship.

 Can I legally rent out property on my visa in Turin right now?